© 2035 by The Clinic. Powered and secured by Wix

 Retatrutide

-Retatrutide is an investigational triple agonist of the GIP, GLP-1, and glucagon receptors.
+A triple agonist of GIP, GLP-1, and glucagon receptors.
 It combines the appetite-suppressing and insulin-sensitizing effects of dual incretin agonism with glucagon receptor activation to boost energy expenditure, promote lipolysis, and enhance fat utilization.
 It may lead to improvements in glycemic control, liver fat reduction, and cardiometabolic parameters.
 It offers superior fat loss compared to dual agonists.